NCP panel to meet in Pune; Pawar-Sonia meeting may be deferred

 The core committee may discuss portfolio allocation in the possible coalition government of NCP, Congress and Shiv Sena, sources said.
 Pawar is expected to meet senior Congress leader Ahmed Patel on Monday or Tuesday to discuss government formation, they added.

-Maharashtra is under President's rule since November 12 after the BJP-Sena alliance fell apart over the issue of sharing of chief minister's post..
+Maharashtra is under President's rule since November 12 after the BJP-Sena alliance fell apart over the issue of sharing of the chief minister's post...

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)